The zero stability for the one-row colored $\mathfrak{sl}_3$ Jones polynomial: Introduction

+An anti-parallel $B$-adequate link is an oriented link whose representative is a $B$-adequate link diagram with only anti-parallel twist regions; see details in \cref{dfn:B-adequate}. \end{introthm}

+This result and proof are an extension of the work on the zero stability of colored $\mathfrak{sl}_2$-Jones polynomials in \cite{Armond13} to $\mathfrak{sl}_3$.
+We will discuss the zero stability for general $B$-adequate link in the forthcoming paper.

-\end{thm} This paper is organized as follows.
-In section~\ref{sect:pre}, we introduce the $A_2$ linear skein theory and review properties of $A_2$ webs and $A_2$ clasps.
-In section~\ref{sec:degree}, we discuss the lower bound of the minimum degree of a clasped $A_2$ web.
-In section~\ref{sect:stability}, we prove the zero stability of the one-row colored $\mathfrak{sl}_{3}$ colored Jones polynomial by calculation of clasped $A_{2}$ webs.
-As an Appendix in section~\ref{Appendix}, we will prove some new formulas of the clasped $A_2$ web used in this paper.
+This paper is organized as follows.
+In \cref{sect:pre}, we introduce the $\mathfrak{sl}_3$ version of the linear skein theory and review properties of $\mathfrak{sl}_3$-webs and $\mathfrak{sl}_3$-clasps.
+In \cref{sec:degree}, we discuss the lower bound of the minimum degree of a clasped $\mathfrak{sl}_3$-web.
+In \cref{sect:stability}, we prove the zero stability of the one-row colored $\mathfrak{sl}_{3}$-Jones polynomials by calculating clasped $\mathfrak{sl}_3$-webs.
+In \cref{Appendix}, we prove some new formulas for the clasped $\mathfrak{sl}_3$-web used in this paper.